Julie Italy 74 Comments

 If you are short on time and can’t spend several days in the Dolomites, here are a few tours that day trip into the Dolomites, so you can at least get a taste of what this place is like.

-If you have any questions about how to visit the Dolomites or what to do on your first visit to the Dolomites, let us know in the comment section below.
+If you have any questions about how to plan a trip to the Dolomites or what to do on your first visit to the Dolomites, let us know in the comment section below.

 More Information for Your Trip to Italy